Frequently Asked Questions

 Can I photocopy for my students?

 The purchase of a Bad Wolf musical gives you lifetime performance rights for your classroom---and yes, you can photocopy for your own students.
 But---and here’s the fine print---these lifetime performance rights and photocopying privileges apply to you, the purchaser, alone.
-The reproduction of any part of the script or tape for more than one classroom in a school or school system at a time is prohibited.
+The reproduction of any part of the script or CD for more than one classroom in a school or school system at a time is prohibited.
 In other words, if you and another teacher are putting on the show at the same time, you each need to purchase a copy.

 Why does the same music appear again and again?